gerardojbaez/sale-statements/README.md

 All amounts are represented in the smallest unit (e.g., cents), so USD 5.00 is written as `500`.
 For this reason, all database columns that store monetary values are using the INT data type.

+## I don't see the relation to my users or products table

+There's no assumption of your billable and product models.
+If you need to add a relation or extend the base functionality, you are free to do so by altering the tables as needed and extending the default models.

 ## Security

-If you discover any security related issues, please email g@gerardobaez.com instead of using the issue tracker.
+If you discover any security-related issue, please email g@gerardobaez.com instead of using the issue tracker.

 ## License

-The MIT License (MIT).
-Please see License File for more information.
+Released under the MIT License.
+Please see License file included for more information.